Pure Differential Privacy for Functional Summaries with a Laplace-like Process: Experiments

 We also conduct the experiments in different settings.
-For example, we consider generated error stochastic process $e_{i}$ from Gaussian processes with different covariance functions, or $e_{i}$ is generated from basis expansion with heavy tail distributions.
-We also consider the ICLP covariance kernel as Mat\'ern kernel with $\alpha = 2.5$.
-We refer to Appendix~\ref{apd: additional experiments for mean function} for these additional experiment results. }
+For example, we consider generating the error stochastic process $e_{i}$ from Gaussian processes with different covariance functions or from basis expansion with heavy-tailed distributions.
+We also consider the ICLP covariance kernel as the Mat\'ern kernel with $\alpha = 2.5$.
+We refer to Appendix~\ref{apd: additional experiments for mean function} for these additional experimental results.